NhatAnh1998/Aufinia/README.md

-# Aufinia
+# Supplier Checker Program
-This is my code in Aufinia as a Data Analyst
+This is my project in Aufinia as a Data Analyst, using Python, Selenium and Spacy